All Episodes

 He would have headaches.

-He would feel nauseous.
+He would feel noises.

 He just realized that something was wrong, and he couldn't figure out what it was.

-And when he found out what was happening, He got very mad.
+And when he found out what was happening, he got very mad.

-So really over that exact issue?
+So really over that exact issue.

 Exact issue.